-Kubernetes is the container orchestration platform of choice for the enterprise.
-With many organizations now running essential services on containers, ensuring container security has never been more critical.
-This paper describes the key elements of security for containerized applications.
+With many organizations now running essential services on containers, implementing container security has never been more critical.
+This whitepaper describes the key elements of security for containerized applications managed with Kubernetes.

 Comprehensive container and Kubernetes security: Layers and life cycle